Forensic deepfake audio detection using segmental speech features: Experimental setting

 \subsection{Acoustic extraction}

-Audio samples were aligned by MFA into a TextGrid in Praat \cite{boersma2007praat}, and all the formant and $f_0$ data were extracted by parselmouth \cite{parselmouth} under the Praat default setting.
+Audio samples were aligned by MFA into a TextGrid in Praat \citep{boersma2007praat}, and all the formant and $f_0$ data were extracted by parselmouth \citep{parselmouth}.
+The standard settings of the Praat Burg Formant Tracker were used (Maximum formant (Hz): 5000; Number of formants: 5; Window length (s): 0.025, Dynamic range (dB): 30; Pre-emphasis from (Hz): 50).
 First, the relevant $f_0$ and formant values (F1, F2, F3) were extracted from the vocalic portions of the audio.

 To ensure accuracy, we sampled $f_0$ and formant values at a sufficiently high frequency (15 equidistant points over duration), allowing us to capture fine temporal details of the data.
+By normalizing $f_{0}$ and formant trajectories in time rather than using fixed frame indices, we ensure that tokens with different vowel durations can be meaningfully compared on the same relative temporal scale\footnote{Following a widely adopted procedure in time-normalized speech analysis \citep[e.g.,][]{williams2014cross, yang2025onset}}.

-The first 13 MFCCs, alongside their corresponding delta and delta-delta coefficients (39 coefficients in total), were derived using the librosa Python library \cite{mcfee2015librosa}, with a 20 ms window length and 10 ms window shift with a frequency range from 0 to 8k Hz.
+The first 13 MFCCs (including the zeroth coefficient), alongside their corresponding delta and delta-delta coefficients (39 coefficients in total), were derived using the librosa Python library \citep{mcfee2015librosa}, with a 20 ms window length and 10 ms window shift with a frequency range from 0 to 8k Hz.